José Manuel Martínez Sierra

 Jean Monnet ad personam Professor for the Study of European Union Law and Government

 José Manuel Martínez Sierra is Jean Monnet ad personam Professor for the Study of European Union Law and Government, Faculty Affiliate of the Minda de Gunzburg Center for European Studies at Harvard and Faculty Associate of the David Rockefeller Center for Latin American Studies.
 He teaches different courses about Europe and Spain at Harvard College.
-He is a Member of the IGLP Advisory Council at Harvard Law School, chair of the Internationalization and Innovation in Higher Education Study Group, co-chair of the European Union Law and Government Study Group and co-chair of the Study Group A Center-Periphery Europe?
-Perspectives from Southern Europe at the Minda de Gunzburg Center for European Studies at Harvard.
+He is a Member of the IGLP Advisory Council at Harvard Law School, chair of the Internationalization and Innovation in Higher Education Study Group, co-chair of the European Union Law and Government Study Group and co-chair of the Study Group Southern Europe in the EU Study Group at the Minda de Gunzburg Center for European Studies at Harvard.
 Martínez is Academic Advisor of the European Horizons at Yale University, and one of the faculty members involved in the European Conference at Harvard University.
 He is the principal investigator of the European Union Project "Enhancing governance of EU policies: legal and institutional learnings from a US-EU dialogue”

 He has an M.A. in Law, M.A. in Political Science and Sociology, a J.D. and a Ph.D. in Law (Doctor Europaeus) from Complutense University of Madrid.
 He received his LL.M.
 Eur. from Alcalá University and a Specialist Degree in International and Comparative Law from the University of Amsterdam.